Hexagram 57巽Wind

 — Legge (1882)

-Line 2 is the centred position inside the lower trigram and the line in which the indirect actor learns the specific working posture this hexagram requires.
-The image is jarring: the actor of Wind, beneath the couch, surrounded by a chaotic profusion of diviners and shamans.
-The naive reading is that the line names ineffective fussing.
-The structural reading is the opposite.
-The actor is operating from beneath the visible level — that is what 床下 names — and is using every available indirect channel rather than picking one and pushing through it.
+Line 2 is the centred position in the lower trigram, and the line where you learn the working posture this hexagram actually requires.
+The image is jarring: the mover of Wind is under the couch, surrounded by a noisy crowd of diviners and shamans.
+The naive reading is that this names ineffective fussing.
+The structural reading is the reverse.
+You are working from below the visible level — that is what 床下 names — and using every indirect channel at once instead of picking one and forcing it through.

-This is the line that legitimises the indirect actor's working method against the discomfort of those who would prefer a single clear hand on the lever.
-The fortune named is real precisely because the profusion is real.
-Multiple advisers, multiple back-channels, multiple framings of the same proposal sent through different mouths — this is what working from beneath the couch actually looks like.
-The actor who insists on the dignity of a single visible directive has not understood the hexagram.
+This is the line that vindicates the indirect method against the discomfort of anyone who would prefer a single clear hand on the lever.
+The fortune it names is real precisely because the profusion is real.
+Several advisers, several back-channels, the same proposal carried in different words through different mouths — this is what working from under the couch actually looks like.
+Whoever insists on the dignity of one visible directive has not understood the hexagram.
 The Wind position is unrespectable by design.

-For consultants inside a client's organization, chiefs of staff steering without commanding, or founders shaping culture after handing off the title, line 2 is the explicit instruction to stop apologising for the indirectness of the method.
+For the diplomat, the mentor, the committee member who moves a decision by how the question gets framed, line 2 is the instruction to stop apologising for the indirectness.
 The right number of parallel framings is many, not one.
 The right number of trusted channels is more than feels comfortable.
-The fortune is conditional on accepting that the line-2 actor cannot be the visible cause of the outcome and must work through the profusion of voices that can.
+The fortune is conditional on accepting that you cannot be the visible cause of the outcome, and must work through the crowd of voices that can.

 頻巽,吝。